 Data-Driven Targeting

-One of ABM’s strongest advantages is the insights it provides about your buyers.
+One of ABM’s strongest advantages is the insights it provides into your buyers.
 These insights allow you to refine your customer journey and improve your overall targeting strategy.
 By understanding the steps your buyers take, you can develop more effective strategies that are tailored to close deals.

 Better Alignment Between Marketing and Sales